 This past year has been one that has found all walks of life very publicly divided.
 We as human nature look for outlets to forget the pain, worry and stress.
 Comedians can take the role of heroes to some, and take our minds to those free places for a few hours.

-One of the next up and coming comedic starts is someone in our own community.
 Ian Harvie is a 38-year-old transgender male, born May 28 1968 in Portland Maine.
 Ian came out as transgender later in life, at age thirty-two and began his stand-up comedy career over ten years ago at a small comedy club in his home town.
 His influences include greats such as Carol Burnett, and various Saturday Night Live performers.
 He [Harvie] began touring with iconic comedian Margaret Cho as her opening act in 2006 and in result Cho cast Harvie as a permanent member of her off-Broadway show, “Margaret Cho’s Sensuous Woman”.

 In April 2007, Ian began producing and hosting his own self-titled comedy talk show, The Ian Harvie Show, at Los Angeles music and comedy club Largo.
 The show is similar to other late night talk shows but with one unique twist- the guests are all LGBT or connected to the LGBT community, and featured have been guests from all scales of fame.